-Dialectical Behavioral Therapy (DBT) is a type of CBT that focuses on helping clients to improve their emotional regulation and interpersonal relationships.
-DBT is often used to treat individuals with substance use disorder and co-occurring mental health conditions, such as Borderline Personality Disorder (BPD).
+Dialectical behavior therapy (DBT) is a type of CBT that focuses on helping clients to improve their emotional regulation and interpersonal relationships.
+DBT is often used to treat individuals with substance use disorder and co-occurring mental health conditions, such as borderline personality disorder.
 DBT teaches clients mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness skills.

 Motivational Interviewing (MI)

 Motivational interviewing (MI) is a client-centered, directive counseling style for eliciting behavior change.
 MI is used to help clients overcome resistance to change and to increase their motivation to change.
 This therapy is often used to treat substance use disorder, as it helps clients to identify the reasons they want to change and to develop a plan for achieving lasting recovery.